tenstorrent/tt-metal/docs/source/tools/device_program_profiler.rst

     0, 0, 0, NCRISC, 3, 161095200026549
     0, 0, 0, NCRISC, 4, 161095200026598

 ID numbers 1-4 mark default events that are always reported by the device profiler.
-You can see that additional to default markers 12 more markers can be recorded on each RISC.
+You can see that additional to default markers, 12 more markers can be recorded on each RISC.

 Default markers mark kernel and FW start and end events and are part of the tt_metal device infrastructure.
+In other words, kernels without any calls to ``kernel_profiler::mark_time(uint32_t timer_id)`` still report these markers.

 .. list-table:: Default ID to Event table
    :widths: 15 15